Origins of Halloween & Samhain

 There’s something about Halloween that excites both young and old souls.

-It might be the thrill of hobnobbing with ghosts and goblins, lighting up jack o’lanterns or chancy encounters with black cats.
+It might be the thrill of hobnobbing with ghosts and goblins, lighting up jack-o'-lanterns or chancy encounters with black cats.
 For many, Halloween is as much a time of merriment as it is about delving into the dark mysteries beyond the grave.
-The spooky holiday has it origins 2000 years ago with the ancient Celtic festival of Samhain.
+The spooky holiday has its origins 2000 years ago with the ancient Celtic festival of Samhain.
 This important feast time at the end of October marks the finish of the autumn harvest time and the beginning of the long, dark winter.
 Ancient Celts believed that on the night of October 31, the veil between the living and the dead was lifted, allowing ghosts to visit the realm of the living.
 People made roaring bonfires and dressed in animal costumes to frighten away the ghosts.
 During Samhain, Druids (Celtic Priests) were consulted for their prophecies of what was to come after the long winter.

 Many of our Halloween traditions, such as carving jack o’ lanterns, probably came from the Celts.
 The Irish originally carved turnips and potatoes, until they later discovered the bounty of pumpkins in America.
 Trick or treating may have also started with the Irish villagers who would come to town to ask for donations of food for the celebration of All Hallow’s Eve.